PlayStation Portable (PSP) Architecture

 The Tachyon chip on the original PSP model.

-The main CPU is also an in-house design by Sony that keeps up with the tradition of using MIPS technology.
+The main CPU is an in-house design that keeps up with the tradition of using MIPS technology.
 Be as it may, it’s been four years since the release of the PlayStation 2, I wonder what’s the state of MIPS since then?

 MIPS after the turn of the century

-I’m afraid the golden years of MIPS have been kept in the 90s and there aren’t any indicators that these will repeat anytime soon.
+I’m afraid the golden years of MIPS were left in the 90s, and there aren’t any indicators that these will repeat anytime soon.
 Its parent company, SGI, lost dominance against affordable x86 workstations and was running out of cash.
-So, in 1999 it sold its majority stake in MIPS [1].
-With this, MIPS became an independent company once again, however, the competition was more fierce than it was in the early days.
+So, in 1999, it sold its majority stake in MIPS [1].
+With this, MIPS became an independent company once again; however, the competition was fiercer than in the early days.

 The company’s first decision was to acknowledge that MIPS CPUs couldn’t compute in the high-performance arena anymore.
 So, they shifted their focus to low-power computing, running head-to-head against ARM and its unprecedented popularity.